Hai4320/How-mobile-cross-platform-works/README.md

     - BasicMessageChannel

 - The Flutter portion of the app sends messages to its host, the non-Dart portion of the app, over a platform channel.
-- The host listens on the platform channel, and receives the message.
+- The host listens on the platform channel and receives the message.
 It then calls into any number of platform-specific APIs—using the native programming language—and sends a response back to the client, the Flutter portion of the app
 - The standard platform channels use a standard message codec that supports efficient binary serialization of simple JSON-like values, such as booleans, numbers, Strings, byte buffers, and Lists and Maps of these
 - Kotlin or Java on Android
 - Swift or Objective-C on iOS
-What about lower level of native API like Native Libraries or HLA?
+What about a lower level of native API like Native Libraries or HLA?
  => Dart FFI: Dart mobile, command-line, and server apps running on the Dart Native platform can use the dart:ffi library to call native C APIs, and to read, write, allocate, and deallocate native memory.
 - Write C/C++ module.
 - Compile